alanrogers/denisova/README.md

 orig: contains genome sequences and corresponding .raf file for the original version of the Denisovan genome, as described by Meyer et al.

-orig2: this supersedes directory "orig".
+orig2: supersedes directory "orig".
 These data have been assembled using Prufer's aDNA-aware program.